 Winning over his friends can also be great because they can remind him how lucky he is to have someone so great in his life (ha!)

 12. Encourage Him to Spend Time With His Friends

 As you get to know his friends, it will become easier to encourage him to spend time with them.

 It creates opportunities for some healthy time away from each other.

-It also allows him to talk to people who relate to him on a level that’s just NOT possible as his wife and as a woman.
+It also allows him to talk to people who relate to him on an impossible level, such as his wife and woman.

-Not only will he enjoy time with his friends, but he will also appreciate you for encouraging it and helping him make it a priority.
+Not only will he enjoy time with his friends, but he will also appreciate your encouraging and helping him make it a priority.

 Instead of feeling stuck between his wife and his friends, he will feel supported in more ways than one.